 Urologic disorders include both urological malignancies and benign urologic diseases.
 In the context of clinical epidemiology, epidemiology of urologic diseases is concerned with prognosis and outcome of treatment among patients with urologic disorders.

-Of special interest to us at Department of Clinical Epidemiology is the long-term consequences of not only malignant but also benign urinary tract diseases.
+At Department of Clinical Epidemiology, we focus, in particular, on the long-term consequences of not only malignant but also benign urinary tract diseases.

-Our research in urologic malignancies focuses on prognostic factors for prostate cancer, kidney cancer, and bladder cancer including the role of comorbidities, and the progression from carcinoma in-situ lesions to fulminant cancer.
-The uro-oncologic research at DCE is closelyinterwoven with our cancer epidemiology research.
+Our research in urologic malignancies focuses on risk factors and prognostic factors for prostate cancer, kidney cancer, and bladder cancer, including the role of comorbidities, and the progression from carcinoma in-situ lesions to fulminant cancer.
+A specific focus is over-diagnosis and over-treatment of prostate cancer The uro-oncologic research at DCE is closelyinterwoven with our cancer epidemiology research.